Publications

 [Preliminary draft available upon request]

-Abstract: To understand how students make college choices and how skilled individuals are spatially distributed, we develop and estimate a spatial general equilibrium model in the context of China.
-The model features two key stages: a college choice stage and a labor market choice stage, and incorporates the following elements.
-(1) In the first stage, students choose colleges while anticipating migration costs when entering the labor market in the second stage.
-These migration costs are lower when the labor market is closer to the student's home or to the location of the attended college.
-(2) The model accounts for idiosyncratic matches between students and colleges in the first stage and between college graduates and working locations in the second stage.
-The student–college idiosyncratic matches generate the quality dispersion of admitted students within colleges, while the graduate–location idiosyncratic matches capture heterogeneity in job fit across destinations.
-We estimate the parameters governing the extent of these idiosyncratic matches and derive gravity equations for both college and labor market choices.
-Preliminary results show that the model's implied gravity equations closely match empirical patterns, suggesting it provides a coherent framework for analyzing spatial skill sorting.
+Abstract: To understand how students make college choices and how skilled individuals are geographically distributed, we develop and estimate a spatial general equilibrium model in the context of China.
+The model features two stages: students first choose colleges while anticipating post-graduation migration costs; graduates then choose work locations.
+The framework incorporates idiosyncratic matches between students and colleges, which generate within-college quality dispersion, and idiosyncratic matches between graduates and locations, which capture heterogeneity in job fit.
+We parameterize these matches and derive gravity equations for both college and labor market choices.
+Preliminary results show that the gravity equations implied by the model closely match empirical patterns.